tillnagel/unfolding/tutorials/multi-maps.md

 ---
 layout: page
 title: Managing multiple maps
-description: How to create and use multiple maps
+description: How to create and use multiple maps in one application.
 group: tutorials-beginner
 finalimage: http://placehold.it/610x390&text=Bild+2+610x390
 finalfile: #someurlatgithub
 ---
 {% include JB/setup %}

-Description: How to create and manage multiple maps in one application.

-Target audience: Everybody who wants to use various dependent or independent maps.

-Prerequisites: First experience with Unfolding.
-Read "Unfolding in 5 Minutes for an introduction .
-(Internal links do not work?
-See https://github.com/mojombo/jekyll/pull/369 )
+There are different use-cases for displaying multiple maps.

+- Adjacent
+- Overlay
+- Overview + Detail

-## Two Maps
+## Two adjacent maps
-Drawing two maps in one application is very simple.
+Drawing two independent maps in one application is very simple.
 You just need to create two maps, and place them besides each other.

 	map1 = new Map(this, "map1", 0, 0, 295, 300);
 	map2 = new Map(this, "map2", 305, 0, 295, 300);